-Acrylic Paints – I primarily work with acrylic paint, specifically the heavy body kinds.
-I don’t like to wait around for my paint to dry, so acrylics make it easier for me to paint quickly.
-I also like the ability to just paint over something I don’t like or build foreground layers on top of background layers, so heavy bodies are needed in order to do that well.
+Acrylic Paints – I primarily work with acrylic paint, specifically heavy body acrylics.
+I love being able to just paint over something I don’t like or to build foreground layers on top of background layers – something that can really only be achieved with opaque heavy body acrylics.

 Drawing – I usually stick with Charcoal or Ink.
 For portraits or character conceptual art I enjoy using charcoals – vine, pencil, or white.
-For illustrations or manga-style drawings, I like using both Faber-Castell artist ink pens and nib dip pens with India ink.
-I don’t get to work with them as much as I’d like to, but I enjoy them the most out of all the mediums.
+For illustrations or manga-style drawings, I like using both micron ink pens and nib dip pens with India ink.
+I don’t draw as often as I paint, but I believe ink and charcoal are the mediums I enjoy the most.

 I get asked this one a lot, and every time I wish I had a super clever answer to give.
 But really, I just fumble for an accurate description:

 I hear a lot of artists say that it just came from somewhere beyond them to them, and a lot of times, I have to agree with that.
 Sometimes, I just open my eyes and it is there in my mind waiting for me.
 After a while, I imagine it’s like a storm inside, swirling around like a brewing natural disaster, and when I hold it in, it starts to hurt, but if I let it out, the excess forms outside into the new pieces that you see and the tempest inside calms down to a more agreeable level.
 I always have more ideas than I have time or – frankly – the skill to do.